phycoding/Animal_counting/README.md

 License
 -------

 This package is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/chat/LICENSE) file for details.